iranges package

 Returns:

-If in_place = False, a new IRanges is returned with the flanked intervals.
+If in_place = False, a new IRanges is returned with the flanked ranges.
 Otherwise, the current object is directly modified and a reference to it is returned.

 Parameters: